MrDanielfo/location-app/README.md

 # Simple Location App
 Location app that gets latitude, longitude and zipcode from the user and then show all the info in the UI.
+This app uses Mapbox API in order to get the Zipcode depending the longitude and latitude of the user
 ## Getting Started

 First, run the development server: